Archives

 Antomcial left underjaw model, plaster and polychrome painted on a wooden turned bass.
 The Cuspidaal (33) and a part of the bone/gummy are removable.
 The model also shows the nerves, arteries, glandula sublingualis,caries and apical periodontitis at 37.
 The model is in excellent condition.
 Height (with stand) 26 cm.
 Width: 27 cm.
 Look for shop information on www.vanleestantiques.com Read More...

-~OVER SIZED BOW FRAME AMPUTATION SAW~
+~OVER SIZED BOW FRAME AMPUTATION SAW-(PERROT?)~

 A very large (48 x 18 cm.) bow frame amputation saw with 15 degree offset fine toothed blade and octagonal walnut? handle.
-Probably German in origin and stamped MANG, this saw has seen use over the past 250 years but has withstood the test of time.
+Probably French in origin (Perrot-type) and stamped MANG, this saw has seen use over the past 250 years but has withstood the test of time.
 Pistol grip handle has cracks (stable) and a chip to one facet but is robust with a steel rod running the full length internally.
-Ornate thumb screw tensioner to the fine toothed blade (some Read More...
+Ornate thumb screw tensioner to the fine toothed blade Read More...

 1821-Dated Scarificator